miuoshdot/meritumnews/README.md

 # Meritum News Mobile App
 A mobile app that presents the latest news from various sources in an objective and transparent manner.
 Created for mobile users looking for quick and easy access to current information without bias.
+Currently supporting Polish and English languages.
 ## Description
 A detailed description of how the app is built will appear soon.